-Recognized also for his work with operatic repertoire, Caballé-Domenech made his debut at the Gran Teatre del Liceu in Barcelona and lead the company also in guest productions at the Savonlinna Festival and La Fenice Venice.
-Caballé Domenech has conducted new productions at the Dresden Semperoper, Theater an der Wien (with P. Domingo), Vienna’s Volksoper, Essen Aalto Theater, Capitol du Toulouse, Theatre Royal du Versailles/Paris, ABAO in Bilbao and has conducted at the Staatsoper Berlin, Hamburg Staatsoper and State Opera Stuttgart.
+Recognized for his work with operatic repertoire, Caballé-Domenech made his debut at the Gran Teatre del Liceu in Barcelona and has conducted the company at the Savonlinna Festival and La Fenice in Venice.
+Caballé-Domenech has led new productions at the Staatsoper Berlin, Hamburg Staatsoper, State Opera Stuttgart, Dresden Semperoper, Theater an der Wien (with Plácido Domingo), Vienna’s Volksoper, Komische Oper, Essen Aalto Theater, Capitol du Toulouse, Theatre Royal du Versailles, San Carlo di Napoli, ABAO, Sao Carlos in Lisbon and Beijing National Opera.

 Born in Barcelona into a family of musicians, Josep Caballé-Domenech studied piano, percussion, singing and violin.
 He took conducting lessons with David Zinman and Jorma Panula at the Aspen Music Festival, Sergiu Comissiona, and at the University of Music and Performing Arts Vienna.
 He was awarded the Aspen Prize from the American Academy of Conducting at Aspen and selected as “Protégé” in the inaugural cycle of the Sir Colin Davis Rolex Mentor and Protégé Arts Initiative 2002-03.